mark-wiemer/lanterns_flame/readme.md

 # Lantern's Flame

 Forge your own path through a world full of rich quests and mysterious lands.
 Live as a freelancing recluse, only visiting town to collect bounties.
 Join a village and help it grow into an empire.
-Wander the lands in search of ancient relics and answers to age-old questions.
+Wander the lands in search of ancient relics and answers to age-old mysteries.
 Every step of the way, you're in charge of what you do next.

 ## Genesis